brettz9/atyourcommand/README.md

 for context menus/menus/toolbars/add-on bar/etc., allow and demo (with Blockly?)
 JS prompts (useful for dynamic batch)
-1. Special protocol to optionally invoke desktop files or remote URL files? (as with invoking webappfind from filebrowser (which can also be folder-aware)); same one to invoke command line?
+1. Special protocol to optionally invoke desktop files or remote URL files? (as with invoking WebAppFind from filebrowser extended (which can be made folder-aware)); same one to invoke command line?
 1. Ability to invoke web2desktop with a hand-typed (auto-complete prompt) local file and/or URL, respectively!!!! (or auto-create using Execute Builder and then immediately execute)